Zhiwei Yun

-Zhiwei Yun (恽之玮 (Yùn Zhīwěi); born September 1982) is a Professor of Mathematics at MIT specializing in number theory, algebraic geometry and representation theory, with a particular focus on the Langlands program.
+Zhiwei Yun (恽之玮 (Yùn Zhīwěi); born September 1982) is a Chinese-born American mathematician and writer.
+He is a Professor of Mathematics at MIT specializing in number theory, algebraic geometry and representation theory, with a particular focus on the Langlands program.

 He was previously a C. L. E. Moore instructor at Massachusetts Institute of Technology from 2010 to 2012, assistant professor then associate professor at Stanford University from 2012 to 2016, and professor at Yale University from 2016 to 2017.

 Education

 Yun was born in Changzhou, China.
 As a high schooler, he participated in the International Mathematical Olympiad in 2000; he received a gold medal with a perfect score.
 Yun received his bachelor's degree from Peking University in 2004.
 In 2009, he received his Ph.D. from Princeton University, under the direction of Robert MacPherson.

 Work

 His collaborations with Wei Zhang, Xinyi Yuan and Xinwen Zhu have received attention in publications such as Quanta Magazine and Business Insider.
 In particular, his work with Wei Zhang on the Taylor expansion of L-functions is "already being hailed as one of the most exciting breakthroughs in an important area of number theory in the last 30 years."

 Yun also made substantial contributions towards the global Gan–Gross–Prasad conjecture.